-A woman's choice – Women have many choices when it comes to avoiding pregnancy.
-According to the Centers for Disease Control and Prevention, 99% of sexually active women from 2006 to 2010 used at least one contraceptive method at some point.
+A woman's choice – Women have many choices when it comes to avoiding pregnancy, but men have only two.
+According to the Centers for Disease Control and Prevention, 99% of sexually active women used at least one contraceptive method at some point between 2006 and 2010.
 Here's a look at a variety of birth control methods and how they each work.

 IUD – An intrauterine device, or IUD, is a flexible T-shaped device that's inserted by a doctor into a woman's uterus.
 The devices block sperm and change the lining of the uterus, which may keep a fertilized egg from attaching.
 Pregnancy is prevented from three to 12 years, depending on the type.

 The pill – Approved in 1960 by the Food and Drug Administration, oral contraceptives involve taking a daily pill with a combination of estrogen and a progestin.
 The hormones prevent ovulation and thicken a woman's cervical mucus, blocking sperm from fertilizing an egg.